VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/InputQuoteAddressType.md

 # InputQuoteAddressType ==~object~==

-The `InputQuoteAddressType`defines the format and fields used to provide input for updating or creating address information within a quote.
+This type defines the format and fields used to provide input for updating or creating address information within a quote.

 ## Fields